fuma-nama/discord-fp/README.md

 `npm install discord-fp`

 > **Note** <br />
-> Example below uses commonjs + typescript, you may convert it into normal common js syntax yourself
+> Example below uses commonjs + typescript + import alias <br />
+> you may convert it into normal common js syntax yourself

 ## Slash command in the Best way